Child Safe Procedure

 CSIRO also seeks to attract and retain the best volunteers.
 We provide support and supervision so volunteers feel valued, respected and fairly treated.
 We ensure that the volunteers who work with children have ongoing supervision, support and training so that their capacity is developed and enhanced to promote the establishment and maintenance of a child safe environment.
 For example, from time to time CSIRO provides opportunities for volunteers to attend information sessions about these reporting obligations.
 We also ensure that volunteers have access to relevant information resources.

 It is mandatory for all CSIRO Education and Outreach volunteers, including those participating in the STEM Professionals in Schools program, to comply with the requirements set out in this procedure.

 Requirements for participation in STEM Professionals in Schools

 1. Working with Children Checks and National Police Certificates

-New and existing STEM Professionals in Schools volunteers are required to have a current:
+New and existing STEM Professionals in Schools volunteers who are engaged in any child related work settings (including where there is any contact with children either physically, face-to-face or via oral, written or electronic communication) are required to have a current:

 - National Police Certificate; and

 - Working with Children Check in their state or territory.

 Conducting suitability checks